-To track MPO progress and spending, the FY 2018 budget and work items in this UWP are divided into the following four categories:
+To track MPO progress and spending, the FY 2019 budget and work items in this UWP are divided into the following four categories:

 - 1. Program Administration: Covers all of the administration and other supporting tasks that are required to ensure efficient operation of the NATS MPO. - 2.
-Transportation Planning: Includes technical assistance to members, public outreach, the administration of special plans, and updating the Long Range Plan. - 3.
 Data Collection, Analysis, and Reporting: The gathering of transportation related data including the traffic count program.
-It also includes most mapping and GIS related tasks as well as any work related to the analysis, display, or reporting of data. - 4.
+It also includes most mapping and GIS related tasks as well as any work related to the analysis, display, or reporting of data. - 3.
+Transportation Planning: Includes technical assistance to members, public outreach, the administration of special plans, and updating the Long Range Plan. - 4.
 Transportation Improvement Program (TIP): The TIP is a listing of all federal or state funded transportation projects in the NATS planning area.
 The TIP work category covers project selection, TIP development, monitoring project status, and processing amendments.

-Budget by Work Element
+CPG Budget by Work Element

 Work Element Amount

-1.0 Program Administration \$59,040
+1.0 Program Administration \$29,984

-2.0 Transportation Planning \$78,363
+2.0 Data Collection, Analysis and Reporting \$29,984

-3.0 Data Collection, Analysis and Reporting \$35,782
+3.0 Transportation Planning \$17,992

-4.0 Transportation Improvement Program (TIP) \$17,891
+4.0 Transportation Improvement Program (TIP) \$41,978

-Total \$191,076
+Total \$119,938